The art of brevity and humour is damaging your success on Facebook.

 You are in business and therefore have a service or product to sell right?

-So when you are creating content for your Facebook Page you are building a conversation with a view to commerce.
-If the conversation flows it’s much nicer for both you and the people reading.
+When you are creating content for your Facebook Page you are building a conversation with a view to commerce.
+If the conversation flows it’s much nicer for both you and the people reading #lightbulbmomentWhen you are creating content for your Facebook Page you are building a conversation with a view to commerce.
+If the conversation flows it’s much nicer for both you and the people reading #lightbulbmoment Click To Tweet

-Each post will be different but there will be an over-all theme and you’ll find there are a bunch or words we could call key to your content, so hunt them down and keep them in a safe place to scatter around regularly, so the AI knows who should see your content.
+Each post will be different but there will be an over-all theme and you’ll find there are a bunch or words we could call key to your content, so hunt them down and keep them in a safe place to scatter around regularly, that way the AI knows who should see your content each and every time.

 The AI is working in conjunction with the algorithm and needs to see a purpose to your content to know who to show it too.
 If you don’t have an overall intention to your content how are the AI pixies supposed to guess?